 Table of Contents

 I wanted this spinach stuffed chicken breast recipe to be very much a “grab on the way home from work” situation.
-You’ll likely have most of what you need, so you only need to grab a few things!
-Here are the ingredients:
+You’ll likely have most of what you need:

-- Spinach: Frozen spinach, which is already wilted and shrunk, is the secret to packing loads of this superfood into a recipe with little effort.
+- Frozen spinach: Already wilted and shrunk, it’s the secret to adding plenty of this superfood with almost no effort.

 - Cheese: A 3-cheese mixture of ricotta, mozzarella, and parmesan is rich and flavorful without being heavy.

-- Oregano brings an aromatic quality.
-Look for Greek oregano, which is earthy and peppery, rather than Mexican oregano which is anise-like.
+- Oregano: Look for Greek oregano, which is earthy and peppery, rather than Mexican oregano which is anise-like.
+Substitute with dried thyme, rosemary, or Italian seasoning.

 - Extra virgin olive oil holds the filling together and adds richness.
 I love our buttery Italian Nocellara with this recipe.